VOWR

 VOWR (800 kHz) is a non-commercial, listener-supported radio station in St. John's, Newfoundland and Labrador, Canada.
 The station is operated by the Wesley United Church of Canada with studios and offices at 101 Patrick Street.

 VOWR is a Class B AM station.
 By day, it transmits 10,000 watts.
 To avoid interference at night, VOWR reduces power to 2,500 watts.
-It uses a non-directional antenna.
-The transmitter is off Mount Scio Road in the Pippy Park section of St. John's.
+It uses a omnidirectional antenna.
+The transmitter is located adjacent to Mount Scio Road Pippy Park of St. John's.

 Programming

 VOWR airs a mix of 30% Christian radio programming and 70% secular programming.
 Secular programming includes adult standards from the 1940s through the 1970s, along with classical, folk, classic country, oldies, marching band and beautiful music.
 There are also interviews and informational programs including "Consumer Reports," a gardening show, the 50+ Radio Show and others on a wide range of subjects.

 VOWR is staffed by volunteers, many of them former broadcasters in the public and private local broadcasting industry.